Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition

 In addition to the verification of the KZM scaling, deviations from the KZM predictions have also been reported.
-These are particularly relevant to applications involving quenches at fast and moderate rates.
-Numerical simulations in a large variety of systems have found the breakdown of the KZM scaling laws with the onset of a plateau in which the defect density is independent of the quench rate.
-Examples include ion chains driven across a continuous structural phase transition \cite{delcampo10,DeChiara10}, a holographic superconducting ring \cite{Sonner2015}, and a one dimensional quantum ferromagnet \cite{GomezRuiz19}.
-As long as the quench time is shorter than the condensation growth time, the defect formation dynamics is insensitive to the quench rates and yields a constant defect density \cite{Chesler2015}.
-Experimentally, deviations from KZM have been observed in ultracold Bose and Fermi gases driven through the normal-to-superfluid phase transition by a rapid quench \cite{Donadello2016,Ko2019,Goo2021}.
+These are relevant to applications involving quenches at fast and moderate rates.
+Numerical simulations indicate the breakdown of the KZM scaling laws with the onset of a plateau in which the defect density is independent of the quench rate, e.g., { in confined ion chains} \cite{delcampo10,DeChiara10}, a holographic superconducting ring \cite{Sonner2015}, and a one-dimensional quantum ferromagnet \cite{GomezRuiz19}.
+As long as the quench time is shorter than the timescale in which the order parameter grows, the defect formation dynamics is insensitive to the quench rates and yields a constant defect density \cite{Chesler2015}.
+Experimentally, deviations from KZM have been observed in ultracold Bose and Fermi gases driven through the normal-to-superfluid phase transition by a rapid quench \cite{Donadello2016,Ko2019,Goo2021,Shin2022c}.

-One may argue that topological defects are generally not point-like and are characterized by a healing length.
+One may argue that even point-like topological defects are characterized by a finite healing length.
 Intuitively, there is a maximum number of defects that a system of finite size can support.
 However, deviations from KZM occur at densities well below those at maximum packing.
-A plausible explanation of the plateau relies on the fast relaxation of defects via pair annihilation at high density.
-In such a scenario, experiments in superfluid gases can not detect individual vortices in the turbulent condensate after a fast quench \cite{Donadello2016,Ko2019,delcampo10,Liu2018v1}.
+A plausible explanation of the plateau relies on the fast relaxation of defects at high densities via the annihilation of pairs with opposite topological charge (e.g., vortices and antivortices in a superfluid) and the presence of coarsening \cite{Chandran12,Chesler2015,Libal20,Mukhopadhyay20,Das21}.
+In experiments with superfluid gases, it is challenging to detect individual vortices in a turbulent condensate after a fast quench \cite{Donadello2016,Ko2019,delcampo10,Liu2018v1,Goo2021}.
+Using two-rate driving schemes, first proposed in \cite{Antunes06}, the onset of the plateau in recent Bose gas experiments \cite{Goo2021} has been attributed to early-time coarsening before the freeze-out time scale \cite{Shin2022c}.

 A quantitative understanding of fast quenches is currently lacking.
-What is the exact mechanism leading to the emergence of the plateau?
-At what quench rates do the KZM scaling laws break down due to the onset of the plateau?
-How does the plateau value of the defects density depends on the depth of the quench?
+What is the exact mechanism leading to the emergence of the plateau in the defect density?
+At what quench rates do the KZM scaling laws break down?
+How does the plateau value of the defect density depend on the depth of the quench?
 Are any of these features universal?
 We introduce an extension of KZM that addresses all of these questions.